22nd Jan, 2020

 The product increment is the output from the previous sprints.
 It is a working piece of product that has been developed so far by the Development team.
 The new features that will be developed in this Sprint will be inclusive of the features that are developed from the previous Sprint.

 The team's capacity is the team's availability during the Sprint to work on development.
 This helps the team to plan their work effectively.

 Team's past performance

-The past performance of the team indicates the team's collective capability of how much valuable work can be "done" in a sprint towards the vision.
+The past performance of the team indicates the team's collective capability of how much valuable work can be "done" in a sprint toward the vision.
 This will help the team to forecast.
-This could be represented in the form of several Product Backlog Items delivered in the Sprint, Number of story points delivered in the Sprint, etc. which team generally calls as velocity.
+This could be represented in the form of several Product Backlog Items delivered in the Sprint, the Number of story points delivered in the Sprint, etc. which the team generally calls velocity.

 What do you do in Sprint Planning?

 Sprint planning has two topics:

 The first topic is: What can be done in this Sprint?